Lazar Marković: FC Baniyas

 On 20 July 2024, Marković joined UAE Pro League side FC Baniyas where he scored 4 goals in 25 appearances for the club.

-He scored his first goal on 31 January 2025, in a 1-0 win over fellow UAE Pro League side Al-Jazira Club.
+He scored his first goal on 31 January 2025, in a 1–0 league win over Al-Jazira Club.

 Apollon Limassol

 On 25 August 2025, Marković signed a one-year contract with Cypriot First Division club Apollon Limassol.
-He made his official debut for the club on 13 September 2025 in a 1-0 win against fellow Cypriot First Division club Pafos FC.
+He made his official debut for the club on 13 September 2025 in a 1–0 league win against Pafos FC.

 International career

-Marković skipped the national under-19 national team and was immediately invited to the Serbian under-21 team for their qualification matches for the 2013 UEFA European Under-21 Championship.
+Marković skipped the national under-19 national team and was immediately invited to the Serbia under-21 team for their qualification matches for the 2013 UEFA European Under-21 Championship.

 On 24 February 2012, Marković was called up to the Serbian senior team for their friendly fixtures against Armenia and Cyprus.
 He debuted as a starter against Armenia on 28 February 2012, three days before his 18th birthday.
 He scored his first international goal for Serbia in a friendly match against Chile.
 Marković was omitted from Serbia's 23-man squad for the 2018 FIFA World Cup in Russia.